Are washable sanitary protections cheaper?

-It's a fact, washable sanitary pads are more environmentally friendly .
-And if, for some, this is reason enough to make the transition, unfortunately, when we have a slave's wage, it is not necessarily the living conditions of the Earth in 274 years that will convince us to change our habits.
-Finally if, in the marvelous world of Mickey, there is Daisy who regularly makes this kind of decision.
-But we, the Scrooge gang, we also need to count the exact number of gold coins that we will save!
+It's a fact, washable sanitary protection is more environmentally friendly .
+And if, for some, this is a sufficient reason to make the transition, unfortunately, when we have a slave's salary, it is not necessarily the living conditions of the Earth in 274 years which will convince us to change our ways. habits.
+Well, in Mickey's wonderful world, there is Daisy who regularly makes this kind of decision.
+But we, the Scrooge gang, also need to count the exact number of gold coins we're going to save!

-The cost of menstruation: the club of menstrual panties, panty liners and washable sanitary napkins versus the disposable band
+The cost of periods: the club of period panties, panty liners and washable sanitary napkins versus the disposable gang

-We therefore save around €50 per year with washable protection, and this without even counting the underwear which will not be stained (and therefore not bought back) thanks to menstrual panties .
+We therefore save around €50 per year with washable protection, and this does not even count the underwear which will not be stained (and therefore not repurchased) thanks to menstrual panties .

 Is the saving worth the effort?

-A saving of around €50 per year… When I realized that all I was earning was two restaurants a year, the Scrooge in me was a little disappointed…
+A saving of around €50 per year...
+When I realized that all I earned was two restaurants per year, the Scrooge in me was a little disappointed...

-Girls for whom money is really difficult at the moment, it is defendable.
-I'm talking about the real hassle, the one where even when you're invited to a restaurant, you don't eat much, for fear that your body will get used to it and that it will ask you for food again.
+Girls for whom money is really difficult at the moment can be defended.
+I'm talking about the real struggle, the one where even when you're invited to a restaurant, you don't eat much, for fear that your body will reaccustom itself and ask for food again.

-Those for whom having a difficult week means giving up their weekly red label rib steak, saving €50/year is not necessarily an argument.
-As far as I'm concerned, the €80 a month I was spending on cigarettes didn't convince me to quit smoking.
+Those for whom having a difficult week means depriving themselves of their weekly label rouge steak, €50/year savings is not necessarily an argument.
+As far as I'm concerned, it wasn't the €80 per month that I spent on cigarettes that convinced me to stop smoking.

 Free yourself from the need to buy

-So don't get me wrong, there are plenty of great reasons to switch to washable pads , but I'm not going to cover them here.
+So don't get me wrong, there are plenty of very good reasons to switch to washable protection , but I'm not going to cover them here.
 Here, the Scrooge gang wanted to know if it was worth it financially!
 It's rarely cheaper to upgrade to a greener option.
 In our case, we don't spend more and we even save a few gold coins.

-But above all, for me, stopping disposable towels (and cigarettes) did not come from the strict need to save, but from a pressing desire to consume less and consume better.
+But above all, for me, stopping disposable napkins (and cigarettes) did not come from the strict need to save money, but from a pressing desire to consume less and better.
 It's exhausting to always need to buy.
-With washable sanitary pads, you buy once and for all, and never again find yourself without sanitary napkins when the English arrive (and I'm not referring to Brexit).
+With washable sanitary protection, you buy once and for all, and never find yourself without sanitary napkins again when the English arrive (and I'm not referring to Brexit).

 By Sophia